pandorocks/charming/docs/controllers_and_templates.md

 end
 ```

+The controller's private `home` method returns the screen state object. `render :show, home: home` passes that object into the view as the `home` assign.

-`render :show` resolves the conventional Ruby view class for the current controller action:
+`render :show` resolves the conventional Ruby view class from the controller/action name, not from the state class:

 ```text
 app/views/home/show_view.rb